Digital and Open Access Projects

-Most University of Washington Press books are available as ebooks.
-Search the offerings of your favorite ebook vendor.
+Most University of Washington Press books are available as ebooks and can be found among the offerings of your favorite ebook vendor.

-The press is also involved in the following forward-thinking multimedia or open-access projects.
+The press is also involved in several open access or multimedia projects and initiatives.

 TOME: Toward an Open Monograph Ecosystem

-UW Press is pleased to publish our first open access book, Molecular Feminisms: Biology, Becomings, and Life in the Lab, by Deboleena Roy.
-The open access edition was made possible by a grant from Emory University as part of the TOME program, a joint initiative of the Association of American Universities, Association of Research Libraries, and Association of University Presses.
+Open access editions of several books have been made possible thanks to the support of institutions participating in the TOME program, a joint initiative of the Association of American Universities, Association of Research Libraries, and Association of University Presses.

 Art History Publication Initiative

-UW Press is leading a nine-year initiative to publish heavily illustrated books in digital form, in collaboration with Duke University Press, Penn State University Press, and the University of Pennsylvania Press and with the support of the Andrew W. Mellon Foundation.
+UW Press led a nine-year initiative to publish heavily illustrated books in digital form, in collaboration with Duke University Press, Penn State University Press, and the University of Pennsylvania Press and with the support of the Mellon Foundation.